Water supply and sanitation in Ghana: Drinking water quality

 The lack of clean drinking water and sanitation systems is a severe public health concern in Ghana, contributing to 70% of diseases in Ghana.
-Widespread use of plastic drinking water sachets due to lack of available potable water has also led to increased plastic pollution, often polluting water bodies, choking stormwater drains and causing death of livestock.
+Despite significant strive by the government and its developing partners, about 76% of households risk drinking water contaminated with animal and human excreta.
+Widespread use of plastic drinking water sachets due to lack of available potable water has also led to increased plastic pollution, often polluting water bodies, choking storm-water drains and causing death of livestock.
 The country's gold mining industry has polluted 60% of Ghana's waters.

 Due to unclean water and improper sanitation, Ghana has 1,000 children under five years old dying each year from diarrhea, caused by polluted water.
 The water that they get from ponds, lakes or rivers is of bad quality.
 Consequently, households without access to clean water are forced to use less reliable and hygienic sources, and often pay more.